kevin-mueller/MultiMonitor-ImageMerger/README.md

 # MultiMonitor-ImageMerger
 This C# Class can merge multiple images into one, according to your monitors resolution and position.
+Great for generating Wallpaper.
 Tested with triple Monitor Set-Up.
-(1x FullHD, 1x 2k, 1x 4k) Great for Multiple Wallpaper use.
+(1x FullHD, 1x 2k, 1x 4k)

 ## How To Use: